Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       From the earlier prototype we knew optimisation of the large number of images would be challenging.

       Rendering out to multiple resolutions allowed me to implement lazy loading, but I had to try a few different strategies to get good results.

-      I implemented a custom solution which managed the order the images loaded.
-As shown below.
+A custom implementation of lazy-loading managed the order the images loaded.

       ![Diagram of image optimisation technique](/img/image-load-order.jpg "Diagram of image optimisation technique")